Telecominfraproject/wlan-cloud-ucentralsec/README.md

     - ALB: 16104

 ## Security Configuration
-The service relies on a properties configuration file called `ucentralsec.properties`.
+The service relies on a properties configuration file called `owsec.properties`.
 In this file, you should configure several entries.
 Many values are optional and you can rely on the defaults.
 Here are some values of note:

 ### `authentication.default.password`